drojosr/pruebaWalmart/MARIANO_README.md

 And for the last two functions, I used the resultConsoles catalalog to obtain:
 - The top 10 best games for each console/company.
 - The worst 10 games for each console/company.

+For this two other functions what I did was grouping the games by company/console with the joinedData:
 ```
 def top10BestGamesCompany(resultConsoles):
     grouped =resultConsoles.groupby(['company','console'])